 We Buy Anything: But the prices you get for resale are extremely low - like 10%(!) of its retail purchase price.

 We Cannot Go On Without You: If either the player or their partner Mon are knocked out in a dungeon, the mission is immediately over.
 (After the credits roll, this is reduced to whomever the player designates as the party leader.)

 Walk on Water: All Water-type Pokémon can cross bodies of water during dungeon crawls.
 Other species have (or can learn) this ability as well (and a similar rule applies to Fire-type Pokémon crossing lava).

-An then it takes it to its logical extreme, with the IQ ability Absolute Mover, it not only allows any typed Pokémon to cross any terrain type normally not cross able unless you're a flying, fire or water type it also allows you to move through the walls.
+And then it takes it to its logical extreme, with the IQ ability Absolute Mover, it not only allows any typed Pokémon to cross any terrain type normally not crossable unless you're a flying, fire, or water type, but it also allows you to move through the walls.

 Any Flying-Type or any Pokémon with the ability Levitate can cross lava and water as well.